vuejs-example-apps/freelancer-homepage/README.md

 A work-in-progress by @gbezyuk.

-At this step we implement the frontend app with WebPack, using vue-hackernews-2.0 configuration as a reference.
-At the same time we provide backend/API/admin application built with Django.
+The repo contains both the frontend app (based on vue-hackernews-2.0), and the backend/API/admin app built with Django.

-Currently backend API provides just a single snapshot, being prefetched during SSR, and there are no additional requests performing on the client side.
+Currently backend API provides just a single snapshot, which is prefetched during SSR, with no additional requests performing on the client side.
+Hovewer, the architecture implements a fully-functional Vuex.

-For a frontend-only version see older repository tags.

-For a static version see older repository tags.
+See repository tags / releases for example history.